sikanderm/Fetch-Reward-API/README.md

 Spring Boot DevTools: (Optional) To enable live reloading and easier development.
 Docker.

 Pull this Docker Image and test the solution.
 Data does not survive an application restart.
-Make a POST request to the endpoint below to populate the data, and test the Points API using the id returned from the Process Receipts API.
+Make a POST request to the endpoint below using Postman or a similar tool to populate the data, and test the Points API using the id returned from the Process Receipts API.

 Endpoint: Process Receipts
 Path: /receipts/process